multiversx/mx-sdk-py-cli/CLI.md

 options:
-  -h, --help                                      show this help message and exit --bls-keys BLS_KEYS                             a list with the bls keys of the nodes --delegation-contract DELEGATION_CONTRACT       address of the delegation contract --proxy PROXY                                   🔗 the URL of the proxy --pem PEM                                       🔑 the PEM file, if keyfile not provided
+  -h, --help                                      show this help message and exit --bls-keys BLS_KEYS                             a list with the bls keys of the nodes --validators-file VALIDATORS_FILE               a JSON file describing the Nodes --delegation-contract DELEGATION_CONTRACT       address of the delegation contract --proxy PROXY                                   🔗 the URL of the proxy --pem PEM                                       🔑 the PEM file, if keyfile not provided